global-asp/lida-alt-text/en/0001_a-woman-thinking-about-food-and-clothes.md

 Someone typing on a laptop.

 ##
-A tired looking woman.
+A tired-looking woman.

 ##
-A happy looking woman.
+A happy-looking woman.

 ##
 * License: CC BY